Campervanning in Switzerland: Your Ultimate Guide

 I believe the author, Mark Twain’s comments about the edelweiss being an “ugly Swiss favourite”, are a little too harsh and I congratulate the Swiss for choosing heart and substance over physical appearance, as their national iconic bloom.

-The highest lighthouse in the world, at 2046 metres above sea level
+The highest lighthouse in the world, at 2046 metres above sea level ©Lifejourney4two

 We found this great video on YouTube by Road Trip Through the Lens, which takes you along the Oberalp Pass.
-We drove it in the opposite direction but you can see the motorhome stop at Oberalpsee on the left of the screen at 9.09 minutes in, with Oberalpsee on the right.
+We drove it in the opposite direction, but you can see the motorhome stop at Oberalpsee on the left of the screen at 9.09 minutes in, with Oberalpsee on the right.

-The James Bond movie, Goldfinger, was filmed on location here.
+The James Bond movie Goldfinger was filmed on location here.
 Be prepared for endless winding roads and dramatic scenery as you weave your way through the ancient ice-carved valley.

 The Rhone Glacier can be seen just before you reach Gletsch and it is possible to step inside this massive glacier into its Ice Grotto.

-Driving the Furka Pass
+Driving the ominous-looking Furka Pass ©Lifejourney4two

 On the drive, we were lucky enough to have an early morning sighting of a marmot — the only one we saw on the whole trip through Switzerland.
 It was happily going about its business amongst the wildflowers.